Travel insurance that covers terrorism? It's possible. Find out how different brands treat terrorism.

 It's a common question for travellers: will my travel insurance cover me if there's a terrorist incident during my trip?
-This guide looks at how travel insurers handle terrorist incidents and the extent to which your travel insurance will and won't cover you.
+This guide looks at how several travel insurers handle terrorist incidents and the extent to which your travel insurance will and won't cover you.
+We've highlighted some of the essential details you need to examine, including how travel warnings can affect your cover.

 Is terrorism covered by travel insurance?

-Unfortunately, not all travel insurance policies cover terrorist-related incidents.
-Brands will either have
+Not all travel insurance policies cover terrorist-related incidents.
+Most brands will either:

-- A few have a blanket exclusion in relation to all forms of terrorist activities,
+- Have a blanket exclusion related to all forms of terrorist activities (which means you're not covered) or,

-- Or offer limited cover with restrictions on items such as cancellations and travel delays
+- Offer limited cover with restrictions on items such as cancellations and travel delays (which means you'd be covered for things like medical expenses etc.)

 You will not have cover for claims that arise as a result of an act or threat of terrorism for cancellation fees and lost deposits, travel delay expenses or special events.